wangfowen/owenwangdotcom/_posts/2016-10-20-pathfinding-satisfaction.md

 communicate](https://www.amazon.com/Nonviolent-Communication-Language-Marshall-Rosenberg/dp/1892005034){:target="_blank"}
 [feelings
 better](https://continuingstudies.stanford.edu/courses/professional-and-personal-development/building-interpersonal-skills-an-experiential-workshop/20164_COM-19){:target="_blank"}.

-By thinking in terms of methodical searching like this, I find myself pushed to try new things, while also maintaining acceptance of what's good in my life.
-And when things get bad, it has helped me to ameliorate the situation.

 If I keep with this mentality, will I ever reach the global optimum?
 I don't know.
 I don't even know if such a thing exists.
 But I know that even just the